quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 ### 4. Check out the results!

-Look at all those counted works, beautiful!
+Look at all those counted words, beautiful!

 ## Related topics - Data Aggregation